-The purpose of this year’s projects is primarily that of preventive maintenance in order to extend the life of these streets and to allow the Borough to utilize our limited funds in a more efficient manner.
+The purpose of the 2017 street projects was primarily that of preventive maintenance in order to extend the life of the affected streets and to allow the Borough to utilize our limited funds in a more efficient manner.
 Similar to what many people do with residential driveways and parking lots, the seal coat helps to prevent water from seeping into and below the surface.
 This water, along with the freeze/thaw cycles, are the primary cause of pot holes and more significant street damage, which results in the need for more extensive (and expensive) repairs.

 Wolf Street Parking Lot – New lighting has been installed, enhancing night-time visibility and safety, and the surface has been re-sealed.
 The Cardboard Dumpsters have been permanently relocated to the parking lot at Logan Park off of Ferdinand Street.

-Police/EMS Building Project: Construction is complete with just some landscaping touch-ups remaining for the Spring of 2017.
+Police/EMS Building Project: Construction is complete.
 The police are now operating out of the new building.
 Emergency Services Campus

 Chiques Creek Sediment Removal (72 @ Fruitville Pike) – Work has been completed for the removal of sediment from the Chiques Creek.
 This will greatly enhance capacity and flow through this area.
 Chiques Creek sediment removal plans

 Adele Ave Stormwater improvements: The project is now complete.
 2015-10-01 – Adele Avenue plans (BID SET)

 Stiegel & Penn Street: Resurfacing/Stormwater Project: This project is now complete.
 2014-07-14 – West Stiegel and Penn Street Improvements (BID SET)

 Logan Park Restoration Project: This project has been completed.
 LoganPark_NFWF_Maps